Sbrunoberenguel/scaledLayout/README.md

 To download the weigths used in the articles, click [Here](https://drive.google.com/drive/folders/1h7bK8GY5Alaapb5G075wcAw3Or5s5J9P?usp=sharing)

 ## Inference
-First, intall the 'requirements.txt' to get the propet packages and versions.
+First, install the 'requirements.txt' to get the proper packages and versions.
 We have tested with this requirements and it works perfectly, we do not guarantee the functionality with other versions.

 Then, run the 'main.py' file.
 You will get the 3D reconstruction as a '*.mat*' file.
 This file is a python dictionary which contains:</p>